emperor-katax/AI_Basic_UE54/README.md

 This application:

+> Using game Third Person template of the engine.<br>
 > AI prototypes using Behavior Tree and Blackboard <br>
 > Sequence, Selector and Simple Parallel composites of AI<br>
 > AI default Tasks and Custom AI Task<br>